Family Trust Election

 • expanded eligibility for the family trust to access the small business re-structure rollover.

-• the risk of family trust distributions tax for distributions made to persons or entities outside the ‘family group’.
+Conversely, if a FTE is made, there is a risk of family trust distributions tax for distributions made to persons or entities outside the ‘family group’.

-It is certainly the case that a family trust election will not be appropriate for every trust and a case-by-case assessment of suitability is generally recommended.
+It is certainly the case that a family trust election will not be appropriate for every trust and a case-by-case assessment of suitability is recommended.

-How it works
+How a FTE works

 The family trust election requires a living individual to be nominated as the ‘test individual’, also known as a ‘specified individual’ or ‘primary individual’.
 The election must be made in writing and in an approved form.
 The ambit of the family group is defined by reference to the test individual.
 The test individual must be living at the time of election, but the subsequent death of that individual will not upset the standing of the election.